mwmlln/ms2_learn_music_notation/README.md

 * Each pages has been tested for responsiveness, making sure that the layout structure is kept intact on all devce sizes.
 CSS min-height and min-width was used for layout where view height and view width was used to ensure that the image or layout doesn't overflow.
+The footer is set to stay on the bottom of the page for consistent appearance.

 ### Validating code